IBM-Cloud/watson-starter-apps/README.md

 *   app/

-    This directory contains the the applications that will be expose as boilerplates.
-The content inside this directory is all you need to generate the boilerplate and include the metadata.js file.
+    This directory contains the the applications that will be expose as starter apps.
+The content inside this directory is all you need to generate the starter app and include the metadata.js file.

 *   build.xml

     This file allows you to easily build your application using Ant.
-It will generate a boilerplates-wps.war file based on the apps/ directory
+It will generate a starter apps-wps.war file based on the apps/ directory

 *   create-dump-server.sh